Selling to the Government

 Central Government Procurement

-Competition Purchases are generally by competitive tender for project, supply, and other contracts.
-Bidders generally need not pre-qualify, but the government examines the ability of bidders to supply goods or render a service.
+- Competition: Procurements are generally conducted through competitive tenders for project, supply, and other contracts.
+While bidders are typically not required to pre-qualify, the government assesses each bidder’s capacity to deliver the required goods or services.
 Foreign firms can bid through a local agent.
 The due date for a bid is usually at least twenty-one days from the publication of the notice.
 As a general practice, however, the contracting party allows a lead-time of thirty to forty-five days.
 Bids for government tenders must be on a basis of all costs included to the specified delivery point.

 Local Content Requirements

-NIPP Previously, state-owned enterprises (SOEs) participated in the National Industrial Participation Programme (NIPP), an import-offset program for government agency expenditure managed by the Department of Trade, Industry and Competition (the dtic).
-Under the NIPP program, all imports of more than $10 million required the supplier to work with the dtic to invest the equivalent of 30 percent of the value of the purchase in a non-related industry.
+NIPP: Previously, state-owned enterprises (SOEs) participated in the National Industrial Participation Program (NIPP), an import-offset program for government agency expenditure managed by the Department of Trade, Industry and Competition (DTIC).
+Under the NIPP program, all imports of more than $10 million required the supplier to work with DTIC to invest the equivalent of 30 percent of the value of the purchase in a non-related industry.
 However, under CSDP, companies now have more discretion to meet government requirements in this area.

 Broad-Based Black Economic Empowerment (B-BBEE)

-Expansion The South African Government is expanding BEE requirements on an ongoing basis.
-Amended regulations entered into force in 2013 and 2015 and vary by industry sector charter.
-In BEE legislation, the term “Black” is used generically to refer to South African citizens of the following racial/ethnic groups: Blacks (those whose ancestry is exclusively/almost exclusively African), “Coloureds” (those of mixed European/African or European/Asian origin), or Indians (those whose ancestry originates in the Indian sub-continent).
+Expansion: The South African Government is expanding BEE requirements on an ongoing basis.
+Recently amended regulations entered into force in 2022 and 2025 and vary by industry sector charter.
+In BEE legislation, the term “Black” is used generically to refer to South African citizens of the following racial/ethnic groups: Black (those whose ancestry is exclusively/almost exclusively African), “Colored” (those of mixed European/African or European/Asian origin), or Indian (those whose ancestry originates in the Indian sub-continent).
 A 2008 court decision expanded the BEE program to include South Africans of Chinese descent.

 Public Private Partnerships (PPP)

-Options The South African Government and its parastatals also pay close attention to public-private partnerships (PPPs).
+The South African Government and its government-owned entities or state-owned entities (SOE) pay close attention to public-private partnerships (PPPs).
 This mode of outsourcing operational responsibility is an alternative to direct government procurement.
 While it allows a variety of leasing options, it can also include buying a service from a private entity.
-This mode of business implies less risk for government, due to a significantly reduced capital investment requirement, and a predictable expenditure model (linked to the fee structure payable to the service provider) while at the same time allowing BEE entities to benefit from traditional government operations.
+This mode of business implies less risk for government, due to a significantly reduced capital investment requirement, and a predictable expenditure model (linked to the fee structure payable to the service provider) while at the same time allowing entities to benefit from traditional government operations.
 The more complex PPP tender bidding process has in some cases also led to longer adjudication and awarding timelines.

-Criticisms Some quarters of organized labor criticize the PPP process as leading to greater privatization and deregulation.
-The South African Ministry of Finance (Treasury) administers the government procurement process.
+Some organized labor parties criticize the PPP process as leading to greater privatization and deregulation.
+The South African Ministry of Finance (National Treasury) administers the government procurement process.
 For more information, see:

 South African National Treasury